 Kaspersky Safe Kids

 The security company also has a free app with payment options.
 In its free mode, you can block access to applications and adult content, define lists of apps and websites allowed, and set time limits.
-As for the paid version, protection is added for all the devices you want and other functions such as real-time location or Facebook monitoring.
+As for the paid version, a protection added for all the devices you want and other functions such as real-time location or Facebook monitoring.

-It combines the characteristics of a GPS locator with the functions of a parental control application, allowing to know where the children are and to limit their use of the mobile phone in real-time.
+It combines the characteristics of a GPS locator with the functions of an android parental control application, allowing to know where the children are and to limit their use of the mobile phone in real-time.
 There are also content locks, activity reports, and alerts when entering or leaving predefined locations, with location history.

 My Serene Parental Control

-Allows you to decide which apps are used, check visited websites and block those that are not considered appropriate.
+Allows you to decide apps used, check visited websites and block those that are not considered appropriate.
 You can also limit Internet access on certain days of the week, monitor messages, calls, and emails, and block contacts.
 It also has a real-time location, and the most peculiar, review messages from WhatsApp, Messenger, and Instagram viewing shared photos and listening to audios.

-Allows remote management from the PC with which to block apps and websites, set usage time limits or remotely deactivate the mobile or tablet.
+Mobile app developers design tech which allows remote management from the PC with which to block apps and websites, set usage time limits or remotely deactivate the mobile or tablet.
 It also allows you to create a list of blocked contacts, avoid calls from strangers, set alarms remotely and know the location in real-time.
 All with periodic reports of device use and emergency button.
 The free version allows you to manage a device, but you have to pay to manage more.

-An app focused on when you give your phone to the little ones, to create a safe area in it with a home screen in which only authorized apps are shown.
+An app focused on when you give your phone to the little ones, to create a safe area in it with a home screen in which only authorized apps shown.
 It also protects your personal information, and prevents you from accidentally downloading applications, making phone calls, sending text messages or other actions that may cause you to spend money.

 MMGuardian Parental Control